Secluded beaches of Phuket

 One of the most photogenic beaches in Phuket, Nui Beach is tucked between Nai Harn and Kata Noi in a cozy bay with crystal-clear water and soft white sand.
 Only those who know where to look for seclusion make their way here.

 This place is made for stunning photos: swings, hammocks, a sea-view bathtub, rocks along the shoreline — every corner begs to be captured.
-The charming beach cafés add to its atmosphere.
+The charming beach cafes add to its atmosphere.

 Choose the nearest beach and experience a truly heavenly getaway.
 You might also find useful our selection of the best wave-free beaches in Phuket and the guide to secret locations for a beach photoshoot.
+And if you love scenic views, you’ll enjoy a selection of the island’s viewpoints.